 Alumnus, Ph.D.
 Educational Psychology

-I have also been working as an adjunct in the School of Social Work at the University of Utah and at Westminster College for many years.
+I also been working as an adjunct in the School of Social Work at the University of Utah and at Westminster College for many years.
 I have taught classes in Community Organization, Adolescent Development, Social Policy and Mental Health, and Autism.
-I served for many years as a member of the Alumni Board for the Graduate School of Social Work, 1996 to 2005, culminating as Board President 2004-2005.
+I served for many years as a member of the Alumni Board for the Graduate School of Social Work, 1996–2005, culminating as Board President 2004–2005.

-I am married to Robyn Ryser Nicholas and together we have 4-children, Jenny, Mike, Dave and Tom.
-All of our children have earned their Bachelor's Degrees at the University of Utah, before heading off to Boston College, Duke, University of Washington and Boise State University for graduate studies.
+I am married to Robyn Ryser Nicholas and together we have four children: Jenny, Mike, Dave and Tom.
+All our children have earned their Bachelor's Degrees at the University of Utah before heading off to Boston College, Duke, University of Washington and Boise State University for graduate studies.
 We are totally a Utah family.
-Go Utes!!!
+Go Utes!